versen/versen.github.io/content/works/works.md

 The VERSEN community is organized in Working Groups.
 Some of them are temporary and some of them are permanent.
 They each have a specific goal and a managable number of members that collaborate towards this goal.

 * [Executive Board](/contents/works/executive-board): manages and animates the entire VERSEN community.
 They also have formal responsibilities as listed in the VERSEN charter.
+* [CARES](/contents/works/cares): aids the reporting of discrimination, harassment, and related violations of the [VERSEN Code of Conduct](/contents/about/code-of-conduct).
 * [Web](/contents/works/web): manages, implements and maintains the VERSEN website, the member administration and mailing lists.
 * [Symposium](/contents/works/symposium) comprises the people that organize the yearly SEN symposium.
 Its members are different every year.
 * [Publicity](/contents/works/publicity) has the goal to create and edit content for the newsletter and the website.